 - Deliver periodic associate communications and reminders to provide education and reinforce awareness

 At Anthem, our commitment to being a trusted resource for the consumers we serve is at the cornerstone of all we do.
 Additional aspects of our Privacy, Information Security and Physical Security programs are outlined below.

 Anthem operates in a highly regulated industry; federal and state laws and contractual commitments regulate the collection, use and disclosure of confidential information such as protected health information and personally identifiable information.
 Our success depends on maintaining a high level of trust among consumers, clients, providers, regulators and our associates.
-Protecting this information is crucial; this is reflected in our Standards of Ethical Business Conduct and privacy policies.
+Protecting this information is crucial; this is reflected in our Code of Conduct and privacy policies.